A spring tradition returns to New Hampshire

 The plant sale is an annual fundraiser for the garden club, and proceeds from the event support the club’s community and charitable contributions, scholarships, town beautification, educational programs and more.

+“We dig these plants from our own gardens.
+They are tried and true plants that are grown locally, and are a great product.”

-In Bedford, the Bedford Garden Club is celebrating the return of its May Plant Sale after canceling its 2020 spring event.
+The Bedford Garden Club is celebrating the return of its May plant sale after canceling its 2020 spring event.

+“It is a way of connecting with people in the community that are gardeners and that are enthusiastic about gardening, and it is obviously an important fundraising event for us.”

-The Bedford event will take place from 1 to 3 p.m.
-May 22 at the Bedford Village Common bandstand, 15 Bell Hill Road in Bedford.
+The Bedford event will be May 22, from 1 to 3 p.m., at the Bedford Village Common bandstand, 15 Bell Hill Road.

 “There will be something for everyone to help enhance their own landscapes,” said Procopis.